Comment s'appelle un éleveur de vers à soie

 FAQ

-Why is the term "silkworm farm" used to designate a silkworm farm?
+Why the term "silkworm farm" is used to designate a silkworm farm ?

-What is silk culture called?
+What is silk culture called ?

-What is the name of the place where silkworms are raised?
+What is the name of the place where silkworms are raised ?

 The place where silkworms are raised is called a silkworm farm.
 It is the optimized place to conduct the entire sericulture process, from incubation to cocoon harvesting.

-What is caterpillar breeding called?
+What is caterpillar breeding called ?

 The specific breeding of silkworm caterpillars between their hatching from eggs and their production of cocoons is called magnanage.
 It constitutes a key stage in the work of the magnanier.